RAU Equine Travel Bursary 2019

 Priority will be given to those who meet a minimum of one of the following criteria:

-- Low participation neighbourhood (both urban and rural)
+- Live in a low-participation neighbourhood (both urban and rural)

-- Participation in RAU aspiration raising activity (i.e. summer school or enrichment day)
+- Have participated in RAU aspiration-raising activity (i.e. summer school or enrichment day)

 How do I apply?